 Roots and Compatibility

 Like horoscopes, tarot reading is compatible with all religious paths because its purpose is to enhance the power of the contact you have with your god, angel, soul, or spiritual center.
-Perhaps because of its occult roots, a frequently asked but totally absurd question concerning tarot is, “Are tarot cards evil?”
-The simple answer to this question is no, not unless you believe you are calling upon an evil force.
-You call upon your own soul, spiritual guardian, or god.
+You call upon your own power, your soul, spiritual guardian, or god.
 Tarot cards are like a mirror which reflects your own intentions.
-The Devil is just one card, and the scapegoat is only one role in the grand scheme.

 Though the tarot deck has historical roots as a Medieval card game, the Gnostic symbolism contained in the deck cannot be dismissed as mere coincidence.
 The Major Arcana have been likened to everything from tribal gods to human archetypes to the various stages of personal development.
 The Tarot deck has been adapted to incorporate everything from the Kabbala to the Periodic Table of Elements.
 The beauty of the cards is that it does not matter which system one believes or chooses to follow.
-The revelations that can be spawned from tarot readings are limited only by the querent’s will and aptitude to know more.
+The revelations that can come from tarot readings are unlimited.

 The Major Arcana section consists of archetypal images that represent major themes in life.
 When these cards show up in a spread, they can generally be interpreted like a stressed syllable or word when speaking.
 On these cards, you may want to pause and reflect longer than usual for a moment.